 This year, I have chosen ‘balance’ as my word.
 I chose this word because I want to look at my work/life balance, including setting boundaries on my working time and my social media time.
 I also want to find a balance between doing more of what I love with people I love spending time with and less on events I dread and with people who drain my energy. l also hope balance will help me to ensure I am making enough time for self-care and rest as well as going out and having fun.

-What is your word of 2019 going to be?
+What is your word of this year going to be?